 - (a) A retailer shall sell and deliver cannabis goods only between the hours of 6:00 a.m.
 Pacific Time and 10:00 p.m.
-Pacific Time. - (b) At any time the premises is not open for retail sales, the retailer shall ensure the following: - (1) The premises is securely locked with commercial-grade, non-residential door locks; - (2) The premises is equipped with an active alarm system which shall be activated when the retailer or its employees are not on the licensed premises; and - (3) Only employees and contractors of the retailer are allowed to enter the premises.
+Pacific Time. - (b) At any time the premises is not open for retail sales, the retailer shall ensure that: - (1) The premises is securely locked with commercial-grade, nonresidential door locks; - (2) The premises is equipped with an active alarm system, which shall be activated when the retailer or its employees are not on the licensed premises; and - (3) Only employees and contractors of the retailer are allowed to enter the premises.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26010 and 26070, Business and Professions Code
+Reference: Section 26070, Business and Professions Code